 Techspray offers SR, AR and UR conformal coating formulas for a wide variety engineering requirements including thermal, moisture & static resistance.
 All coatings are IPC-CC-830B and UL94 V-0 qualified.

-Techspray offers a variety of conformal coating formulas to match field and engineering requirements and is IPC CC 830B, MIL-I-46058C, and UL94-0 Qualified or rated.
-Specifications generally depend on the type of protection needed: e.g. thermal, moisture, and static resistance.
+Techspray offers a variety of conformal coating formulas for differing field or engineering requirements and is IPC CC 830B and UL94-0 Qualified or rated.
+Specifications generally depend on the type of protection needed: e.g., thermal, moisture, or static resistance.

 Coatings contain Opti/Scan (except LED Coating) to allow quality control inspection of coverage and evenness of the coating on a PCB.
-A coated board can be passed under a standard, low-cost UV (short-wave black) light, and the coated areas glow.
+A coated board can be passed under a standard, low-cost UV (short-wave black) light to fluoresce the coated areas.
 The brighter the glow, the thicker the coating.

 No, conformal coatings are non-conductive, or insulative.
 The job of conformal coating is to isolate the PCB or components from the environment and even components (i.e. high voltage or high heat) from the rest of the board.
 To do that properly, a coating must have electrically insulating properties with as high of a dielectric withstand voltage (or strength) as possible.